happner/happn-3/README.md

 ```

-*logging in with a secure client gives us access to a token that can be used, either by embedding the token in a cookie called happn_token or a query string parameter called happn_token, if the login has happened on the browser, the happn_token is autmatically set by default*
+*logging in with a secure client gives us access to a token that can be used, either by embedding the token in a cookie called happn_token or a query string parameter called happn_token, if the login has happened on the browser, the happn_token is automatically set by default*

 ```javascript